895623741x/pdfClient/README.md

 ## Description:

-JPG/PNG/JPEG to PDF Project is built to help me convert the photos that are screened to submit my math assignments during the quarantine period.
+This project is built to help me convert the images that are scanned to submit my math assignments during the quarantine period.
 I was motivated to develop this project because most of the online pdf converter platforms actually limit the number of times of converting the uploaded images into pdf files.

 ## Tools Used: